 Electronics: signal processing, control and communications

 This module teaches industrially relevant skills in the application of analogue and digital electronics to signal processing, control and communications.
 Signal processing looks at the ways both analogue and/or digital filters can remove noise from signals.
-Control shows how using feedback and a suitable controller can change the dynamic behaviour of processes (electronic/mechanical or other) to meet a desired criteria.
+Control shows how using feedback and a suitable controller can change the dynamic behaviour of processes (electronic/mechanical or other) to meet a desired criterion.
 Communication shows how cables and radio waves can communicate data.

 What you will study